vigetlabs/microcosm/CONTRIBUTING.md

 nvm use
 ```

-> You may need to run `nvm install` if you haven't installed the node version on `.nvmrc`
+> You may need to run `nvm install` if you haven't installed the node version we require.

 ## Getting Started